rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  and criminal groups.
 A former mayor Brech had reported on, Hugo Amedxultz Alcaraz, later
 *  admitted to passing along recordings of the journalist to members of the gang that killed
 *  her and was sentenced to eight years in prison for his role in her death.
 *  But concerns about government complicity often fall on deaf ears.
-In 2014, RubÈn Espinosa,
+In 2014, Rub√©n Espinosa,
 *  a 31-year-old photographer began receiving threats after the news magazine Proceso published a
 *  picture he took of Javier Duarte de Ochoa, then governor of the state of Veracruz, in an article
 *  declaring it a lawless state.
 In 2015, after fleeing Veracruz, Espinosa was shot to death